 Range channels may include but are not limited to – face-to-face, telephone, email.

-1.4 Explain the importance of maintaining a positive relationship with the party.
+1.4 Explain the importance of maintaining a professional and positive relationship with the party.

 1.5 Apply effective communication that serves to maintain the professional relationship with the identified party in accordance with industry practice.